RubenKelevra/pacman.store/README.md

 If you want to join and contribute bandwidth and hard drive space, feel free to do so.
 A 24/7 internet connection will be greatly appreciated.

+Depending on your network setup, you may want to have mDNS enabled or disabled.
+Choose either the `default.json` or the `mdns_enabled.json` accordingly.

 The cluster will be listed on the [collab cluster](https://collab.ipfscluster.io/) website.

 *tl;dr:* You need a locally running IPFS node.
 Your IPFS *StorageMax* setting may needs to be adjusted.
-You need [ipfs-cluster-follow](https://dist.ipfs.io/#ipfs-cluster-follow), then run: ```ipfs-cluster-follow cluster.pacman.store run --init cluster.pacman.store```
+You need [ipfs-cluster-follow](https://dist.ipfs.io/#ipfs-cluster-follow), then run: ```ipfs-cluster-follow cluster.pacman.store run --init cluster.pacman.store/default.json``` or ```ipfs-cluster-follow cluster.pacman.store run --init cluster.pacman.store/mdns_enabled.json```

 ## Use the pkg cache with Pacman